RosettaCommons/demos/tutorials/scoring/README.md

 SCORE:     -28.876     -28.876       0.000       0.000       0.000       0.000    -282.611      71.216        0.541       -6.108      102.326      177.549     -14.555     -18.144     -15.085      -7.308             0.000             3.964              0.000             -9.016     0.051    -7.703   -23.990     1.000 1ubq_0001
 ```

 In this score file, we can see that the `total_score` of 1QYS has changed from the previous run.
-We can also see that `dslf_fa13` energy term is missing and is instead replaced by four terms to describe disulphide geometry.
+We can also see that `dslf_fa13` energy term from the previous example is missing and is instead replaced by four terms to describe disulphide geometry.

+####Patch files and changing term weights
 Now, say we want to modify the weights of some of the terms in this score function.
 There are two ways to go about doing this:
 * Patch files providing a list of weights
 * Seting the weight of specific terms from the command line